laceyteas/lacey-teas-site/content/pages/remote.md

 * I take breaks throughout the day to focus on movement, take walks and work so sometimes there may be delays in response but I am usually quite timely
 * You will receive updates on my life, my creative projects and of course cute selfies of me!
 * Texting available via telegram, whatsapp or sms

+## Tripe X GFE

+Maybe you want something spicier?
+I have a naughty side and I like to show it off!
+This is similar to GFE texting but I will entertain raunchy pictures from you & I will create at least 1 short custom video for you each day + naughty pictures as I see fit.

+$150/day\
+$750/week

 ## Pen Pals